Santhoshkumard11/Private-Messaging-using-MQTT-HiveQT/README.md

 Publisher -> Topic -> Subscriber

 Topic - It's something like the FM frequency where you can subscribe to a topic and listen to all the message sent to that particular topic.

+Connect with me on -

+Linkedin

+Instagram

+Twitter